All You Need To Know About Professional Indemnity Insurance

 There are various professionals in the working environment, each with a different purpose and duty.
 Some professionals provide products, and some provide services.
 Professionals who provide services have a serious responsibility to their clients.
-It is common for clients to trust these professionals with no questions asked, hoping for the best advice/service.
 These professionals include doctors, financial consultants, architects, personal trainers and many more.

 What is Professional Indemnity Insurance (PI)?